SaaS Economics

 Two companies with the same revenue and different margins are running different races.
 The high-margin one gets to spend more on the same top line, and over enough quarters, that is the whole game.
 Gross margin is destiny because it is the rate at which revenue becomes the capacity to grow.

 Analysis, not investment advice.
 Figures are drawn from the public SEC filings cited inline by company and fiscal year (Apple, Adobe, Salesforce, and Snowflake Forms 10-K, FY2025).
-Frameworks here are for understanding SaaS business models and tradeoffs, not for making buy or sell decisions.
+Frameworks here, including the Margin Cascade, are for understanding SaaS business models and tradeoffs, not for making buy or sell decisions.

 Want the full toolkit for reading filings like this, the gross-margin worksheet, the CAC-payback model, and the segment-margin scorecard used above?
 It’s in the Tech Business Analysis Playbook.